|On this page|

 The "cutoff" value of the threshold attribute, used in the final clustering iteration.
 Points with values farther apart than this value will be unlikely to end up in the same cluster.

 Copy point attributes from cluster

-The average points representing the clusters will have the attributes of the cluster points attribute transfered onto them.
+The average points representing the clusters will have the attributes of the cluster points attribute transferred onto them.

 Max Sample Count